 Representatives of the Academy have testified in hearings before the California Public Utilities Commission to shut down the San Onofre nuclear plant in San Diego.
 The plant closed in June of 2013, but the Academy continues to intervene in ongoing legal hearings before the utilities commission for a refund of $1.5 billion in rate-payer dollars charged to consumers, claiming the plant was mismanaged by the utility company that owns it.

-“Obviously our goal is to close down Diablo Canyon, we had that goal before this study was done,” Jerry Brown, who directs the Academy’s Safe Energy Project, told Truthout.
+“Obviously our goal is to close down Diablo Canyon.
+We had that goal before this study was done,” Jerry Brown, who directs the Academy’s Safe Energy Project, told Truthout.
 “However, our hope is this study will inspire all interested parties … to take a serious looks at the health impacts of nuclear power plants, Diablo Canyon, and of all the nuclear power plants in the country.”

-The Industry and the Government Hit Back, Predictably
+The Industry and the Government Hit Back

 Industry and government regulators claim Mangano’s study, as well as his previous peer-reviewed research studying the health impacts of radiation on local communities, is not credible.

-But Dr. Hosea questions their claims.
+But Hosea questions their claims.
 “At least with medical radiation you know you’re exposed and you can make a decision whether or not it’s worth the risk of getting a cat scan which is very, very small compared to not knowing [about potential risks from reactors] and finding out later that there’s potentially a problem,” he said.
 “We keep being reassured there’s not a problem, but there very well may be a problem,” he said.

 Strontium-90 is not typically released in the radiation patients are exposed to diagnostically, and different radioactive isotopes can be of different qualities in terms of how much harm they can do to the human body.

 “In whose interest is it to discount the study and not pay attention to it?
-It needs further investigation so we can really know the truth,” Dr. Hosea said.
+It needs further investigation so we can really know the truth,” Hosea said.

 PG&E and the industry group both point to staffers from eight state departments of health and the NRC who have looked into Mangano’s work and have invalidated it.
-The NEI claims that most of the Strontium-90 in the environment, which has a half-life of 28 years, is a remainder left over from above-ground atom bomb tests in the 1950s and early ’60s, and that there has been no significant change in background levels of radiation near nuclear reactors.
+The Energy Institute claims that most of the Strontium-90 in the environment, which has a half-life of 28 years, is a remainder left over from above-ground atom bomb tests in the 1950s and early ’60s, and that there has been no significant change in background levels of radiation near nuclear reactors.

 But Mangano’s research has found an overall statistically significant increase in concentrations of Strontium-90 found in baby teeth near Diablo Canyon over time.
 His previous research has also found that after the Rancho Seco nuclear power plant in Sacramento was closed, public health indicators in the surrounding areas improved.